nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.2. <a id="remove-team-members">Remove Team Members</a>
-Remove team member(s) from the project
+Remove team members from the project
 ##### Format: `member /del <username> [<username> ...]`
 ##### Constraints:
 * At least one username must be specified